-Romance In The Ivory Tower
+Romance in the Ivory Tower

 Allen Ginsberg once declared that “the best teaching is done in bed,” but most university administrators would presumably disagree.
 Many universities prohibit romantic relationships between faculty members and students, and professors who transgress are usually out of a job.
 In Romance in the Ivory Tower, Paul Abramson takes aim at university policies that forbid relationships between faculty members and students.
 He argues provocatively that the issue of faculty-student romances transcends the seemingly trivial matter of who sleeps with whom and engages our fundamental constitutional rights.
 By what authority, Abramson asks, did the university become the arbiter of romantic etiquette among consenting adults?
 Do we, as consenting adults, have a constitutional right to make intimate choices as long as they do not cause harm?
 Abramson contends that we do, and bases this claim on two arguments.
 He suggests that the Ninth Amendment (which states that the Constitution's enumeration of certain rights should not be construed to deny others) protects the “right to romance.”
 And, more provocatively, he argues that the “right to romance” is a fundamental right of conscience—as are freedom of speech and freedom of religion.
 Campus romances happen.
 The important question is not whether they should be encouraged or prohibited but whether the choice to engage in such a relationship should be protected or precluded.
 Abramson argues ringingly that our freedom to make choices—to worship, make a political speech, or fall in love—is fundamental.
 Rules forbidding faculty-student romances are not only unconstitutional but set dangerous precedents for further intrusion into rights of privacy and conscience.

 Romance in the Ivory Tower presents a compelling argument about the erosion of the rights of privacy and conscience.
 The debate in this book transcends the issue of personal relationships within academia and engages fundamental questions of liberty and personal choice.

 President, American Civil Liberties Union, and Professor of Law, New York Law School

-"Make no mistake—Paul Abramson's book is a serious and thought-provokingexamination of the extent to which institutions should proscribe individual actions.
-Although I do not endorse all of the conclusions, I stronglyrecommend this book."
+Make no mistake, Paul Abramson's book is a serious and thought-provoking examination of the extent to which institutions should proscribe individual actions.
+Although I do not endorse all of the conclusions, I strongly recommend this book.

 Professor Lord May, Oxford University